iExecBlockchainComputing/katacoda-scenario/hello-world/step2.md

 https://explorer.iex.ec in the "last dapp registrations" tab.

 # I deploy the app iexec network
-First login to iexec network with my ethereum address and obtain an access token
+First login to iexec network with your ethereum address and obtain an access token

 `iexec account login`{{execute}}